IamSierraCharlie/Contrastech_Python_API_for_Linux_AND_Windows/README.md

 The fix is to reinstall iCentral which will compile the module and install again.
 - my code writing is crap - yes I know.
 I cannot commit the time I want to for these things, but I'm working on it.
 Constructive criticisms is always appreciated...

+### Feedback
+If you own this camera or use this API, please provide feedback.
+If you want to collaborate on this or your own work, I'm happy to offer a hand.
+I admit I am no expert, but am always keen on seeing the development of an SDK for this camera as there is not a huge amount of info out there for this.

 ### Future plans
 - my reason for this code was that I took high speed images on a production line for quality checks using Tensorflow.
 I